 Institutional reforms:

-healthcare providers. - Expansion of multilingual resources (e.g. translated materials,
+- Expansion of multilingual resources (e.g. translated materials, translation services).

 Community-centered solutions: